kythyria/daptrius/notes/fs.md

 * `meta.props`: Overrides for OEmbed etc go in here too.
 * `category_members.rel`: All the pages that list this one as a category.
 * `categories.rev`: All the pages this one lists as categories
-* `redirects.rev`: Lists pages that are redirects to this one.
 * `whatlinkshere.rev`: All the pages that link to this one.